egc112/ddwrt/EA6900-XVortex/readme.md

 7. Go to http://192.168.1.1 and you should see the CFE mini webserver, it might need more than one try
 8. Upload new build with CFE miniwebserver

-Alternatively you can use a special made build which makes it possible to write to the first boot partition: linux instead of linux2.
+Alternatively you can use a special made build available form this repo, which makes it possible to write to the first boot partition: linux instead of linux2.
+But the first time you have to upload this special build with the CFE mini webserver, subsequent upgrades can then be done via the GUI.
 Important is to delete (unset) the bootpartion nvram variable or to set it to 0 to indicate you want to write to the first boot partition (linux):
 1. Download the patched firmware from: https://github.com/egc112/ddwrt/tree/main/EA6900-XVortex
 2. Unzip firmware